 United had finally built up some momentum before the COVID-19 pandemic brought a pause to the season.

 With the negatives, you must always look for positives and in United’s case, the break meant a return to fitness for Marcus Rashford and Paul Pogba.

 After a frustrating draw against Spurs, United showed just what they could do with a 3-0 dismantling of Sheffield United which showed the complete turnaround since being held 3-3 back in November.

 Anthony Martial netted the first hat-trick from a United player since Robin van Persie in 2013 and Pogba and Fernandes demonstrated just how devastating a combination they could be.

 Unfortunately, a tight 2-1 victory over Norwich in the FA Cup quarter-final demonstrated that the United squad as a whole is still lacking quality however, it is clear that when Solskjaer puts out his best side, it has the potential to be what a United team is expected to be.

 There seems to be a renewed excitement surrounding this side now.
 Pogba looks a different player to the one under Jose Mourinho and the squad chemistry seems to be at an all-time high.

 Equally, as pleasing is the form of the other Frenchman.
-There have been a lot of doubt cast over Martial’s ability to lead the line for United, but he demonstrated just what he can do if every one of his three goals last week and his coach has recognized the forward for his efforts.
+There has been a lot of doubt cast over Martial’s ability to lead the line for United, but he demonstrated just what he can do in every one of his three goals last week and his coach has recognized the forward for his efforts.

 “He’s playing with a smile on his face,” Solskjaer told Sky Sports in an exclusive interview.